Acing Your Spousal Sponsorship Letter

 - Where did you honeymoon?

 - If there was no honeymoon then give reasons why: Lack of funds?
-Work schedules?
+Conflicting work schedules?

 Where the heck are you going to live?

-This basically applies to outbound sponsorship applications where you, the sponsor, do not live in Canada.
+This only applies to outland sponsorship applications where both the sponsored spouse and you, the sponsor, do not live in Canada.
 You should detail a fairly specific plan on why you have decided to leave your country of residence and move to Canada.
 And how you are going to go about settling in Canada.
 The immigration officer needs to be sure that you and your sponsored spouse will live together after arriving in Canada.
 The following should be included:

 - What factors made you decide to leave your country of residence?

 - What factors made you decide to apply to immigrate to Canada?